-UTHealth has available grants, scholarships, and loans based on the most current regulations or guidelines in effect at the time of award.
 Financial aid counselors are available Monday- Friday from 8:00 a.m. to 5:00 p.m. to provide counseling on financial assistance programs available to students.
-The Office of Student Financial Services is located on the 22nd floor of the University Center Tower, 7000 Fannin, Houston, Texas 77030.
+The Office of Student Financial Services is located on the 22nd floor of the University Center Tower (UCT) at, 7000 Fannin.